GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 5. PIV and CAC cards, for federal and armed forces personnel only;
 6. webauthN security devices and software, such as FIDO ("Fast IDentity Online") tokens, Yubikeys, and Google's Titan Security Keys, obtained by you and registered with Login.gov;

+Login.gov does not renew, reissue, or expire authenticators, but you can revoke an authenticator associated with your account at any time and, if desired, re-add it later.
 The Login.gov service does not issue physical authenticators.
 Authenticators other than passphrases or backup codes require hardware or software that you provide yourself.

 When you register an authenticator with the Login.gov service, you agree to allow us to use it as an authenticator to access your account.
 If you register for SMS or voice messaging, you authorize us to send text messages and make phone calls to your phone number.